-objective

-Results that the Member

-States seek to achieve with
+Results that the Member States seek to achieve with Union support

-Union support

-Rising number and increasing heterogeneity of CES users require adaptation and differentiation in service provision but also reducing the workload of counsellors.CES has started to develop specialised services for different groups (youth, LTU, PWD, employers, people wishing to start their own business), different activities (career choice and management, mobility).
-There is
+Rising number and increasing heterogeneity of CES users require adaptation and differentiation in service provision but also reducing the workload of counsellors.
+CES has started to develop specialised services for different groups (youth, LTU, PWD, employers, people wishing to start their own business), different activities (career choice and management, mobility).
+There is also a need for adequate outreach and information dissemination channels (self-service models, e-counselling) but also for improvement and development of new activation programs for LTU and people who face obstacles in accessing the LM.
+Increasing accessibility while reducing the burden for counsellors will be achieved by hiring employment counsellors who will work directly with users and also by establishing additional support systems (contact centre, serving direct communication with users, remote office time-management services).

-CES employees need to be trained for provision of differentiated services, as do other LM service and education providers such as such as relevant ministries, institutions and agencies, as well as labour market stakeholders (social partners, chambers, employers' associations, NGOs and educational institutions) in terms of expert knowledge and "soft" skills.
-CES has established a LM Training Centre, comprising trainers from different LM institutions, with the knowledge and skills.
+CES employees need to be trained for provision of differentiated services, as do other LM service and education providers such as relevant ministries, institutions and agencies, as well as labour market stakeholders (social partners, chambers, employers' associations, NGOs and educational institutions) in terms of expert knowledge and "soft" skills.
+CES has established an LM

+Training Centre, comprising trainers from different LM institutions, with the knowledge and skills.

-The MLPS will build capacities regarding evidence based policy interventions, secure monitoring and policy impact assessment and data exchange with partner institutions (Human Potential Development Records) and develop software for analytical and reporting purposes to the stakeholders and public.
+The Ministry responsible for labour policy will build capacities regarding evidence based policy interventions, secure monitoring and policy impact assessment and data exchange with partner institutions (Human Potential Development Records) and develop software for analytical and reporting purposes to the stakeholders and public.
 A forecasting system will be developed to facilitate understanding skill mismatch by sector.
-A specific type of analysis will use the new resources to simulate policy interventions, enable ex ante evaluations and to provide policy impact assessment.
+A specific type of analysis will use the new resources to simulate policy interventions, enable ex ante evaluations and provide policy impact assessment.